When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Step 1: Mask Assembly

 Your mask should be clean and correctly assembled before you put it on.
-Most manufacturers include assembly instructions with the mask or offer instructions on their website.
+Most manufacturers include assembly instructions with the mask or feature guided instructions on their website.
+While mask assembly instruction could vary by mask type, in general, you can follow these steps.

 Step 2: Mask Positioning